Update from IAF Chair

-We know that facilitators who embrace our Code of Ethics and practice the Core Facilitator Competencies are well-equipped to help organisations harness the wisdom of groups to achieve results, change and progress.
+We know that facilitators who embrace our Code of Ethics and practice the IAF Core Competencies are well-equipped to help organisations harness the wisdom of groups to achieve results, change and progress.
 If your organisation has used facilitation to make a measurable impact in the last two years, this is a great time to submit your story for a Facilitation Impact Award by 31 May 2020 and share the impact your facilitation has made.
 For information on eligibility and criteria see Facilitation Impact Award Guidelines on our website.

 Sharing Tools & Experiences

 In my email of 11th March I had encouraged our members and facilitation community to focus on 3 areas (Virtual facilitation, Connect and Communicate, and Continuing Professional Development).
 Our page on Making Virtual Facilitation a Success has been guiding our industry and offering many online events – if you would like to host an event, please contact us at email@example.com.